Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Polsko

-The 9th largest country in Europe in terms of size; a nation with a proud cultural heritage
+The 5th largest country in the EU by population.
+A nation with a proud cultural heritage

 Total area: 312,685 sq km